Xornithologist/ctf_writeups/google_2019/doomed_to_repead.md

 We have a classic game of memory, where you can only see one tile at a time.
 Once you unveil to identical tiles in succession, they stay up.

 The goal is to find all pairs.
+We have the source code, but it runs on a server we don't control.
+We'll get a flag simply by winning the game

 ![gameplay](pictures/game_play.gif)